Career Perspectives for MAP students

 MAP student Andreas Leber was one of the best students I ever had in my group.
 His curious, independent, and creative approach to research, paired with superb experimental skills and a strong knowledge foundation in advanced materials and processes put him on par with our top graduate students here at MIT.
 If all MAP students are like Andreas, then this is a terrific programme for generating the next generation of leading researchers and engineers in materials science and processing. – May 2019

-Dr. Andreas Hoff – Evonik Technology & Infrastructure GmbH and MAP Executive Board Member
+Dr. Andreas Hoff – Evonik Technology & Infrastructure GmbH and MAP Advisory Board Member

 In my MAP seminar “New Business Development” I bridge the worlds of business and engineering.
 It’s fantastic to work together with such motivated students of diverse technical backgrounds and nationalities and to see them succeed in their professional careers at Evonik and elsewhere. – May 2019